DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 acceptable by the board if it enhances the

-understanding of the field of optometry.
+of the field of optometry.

-If audited, the licensee shall submit a
+If audited, the licensee shall submit a letter

-letter from an organization official
+from an organization official verifying the

-verifying the licensee’s participation in at
+licensee’s participation in at least 50% of

-meetings of the committee, board,
+the regularly scheduled meetings of the

-council, or association.
+committee, board, council, or association.

 (g)